-But I also found someone got a patent accepted for a serum of 1 part beet juice, 1 part lemon juice, and 0.4 parts bee honey that can be ingested once per day before breakfast that can help lower overall cholesterol in between 10-17 days depending on how high it was when you started.
+In my research, I also found that a patent has been accepted for a serum that’s 1 part beet juice, 1 part lemon juice, and 0.4 parts bee honey.
+This serum can be taken once a day before breakfast and it lowers your cholesterol after 10-17 days, depending on how high your cholesterol was when you started taking it.

 4. Good For Immune System

-Everyone loves vitamin C, it’s an antioxidant that does so much good for your body including helping boost your immune system so you don’t get sick.
-And who doesn’t want that?
+Everyone loves Vitamin C. It’s an antioxidant that packs a punch!
+It does so much good for your body, boosting your immune system so that you don’t get sick.

 5. Prevents Iron Deficiency

-Iron deficiency is no joke, especially amongst woman because having your period means you need a lot more iron than a man does, and low levels of iron can leave you feeling low energy low mood and more seriously can result in you becoming anaemic.
+Iron deficiency is no joke, especially amongst women.
+Having periods means that women need more iron than men and being low in iron can leave you feeling low in energy and your mood.
+Iron deficiency can even lead to anaemia.